ukaea/fair-mast-ingestion/INGESTION.md

 ### Prerequisites
 - Access to Freia cluster
+- Access to CSD3 cluster
 - Virtual environment activated with required dependencies
 - Shot range information for MAST and MAST-U
+- `s5cmd` installed and configured on your system

 ### Submitting the Job